 South Terminal and C Concourse

-Smoking zones: Same policy — fully smoke-free indoors.
-No smoking rooms or cabins exist anywhere past security.
+Smoking areas: Same policy — smoke-free indoors for domestic departures.
 Head outside through the lower-level exits for the designated curbside zones.

 E-Cigarettes and Vaping

 Vaping, e-cigarettes, and all electronic nicotine devices are treated the same as traditional cigarettes at ANC.
-The Anchorage municipal ordinance covers these products, and the airport enforces the ban inside the terminal.
-Use the outdoor designated areas only.
+Use the outdoor designated areas at curbside for vaping as well.

 Summary